4 takeaways from Super Tuesday

 Trump went into Super Tuesday with about a little more than a 200-delegate lead.
 As of Tuesday night, with more delegates left to allocate, Trump led by about 700.
 That makes it nearly impossible for Haley to catch up.
 The only question now is what does Haley do?

-2. Haley exposed Trump's weakness with independents, but what will they — and she — do now?
+2. Haley exposed Trump's weakness with independents, but what will they do now?

 Haley won independents who voted in the Republican primaries in state after state this year, but there simply weren't enough of them.
 Haley was unable to dislodge Trump voters from Trump, and that was the only way anyone other than Trump could win.